 Belfast Bible College is located in the leafy suburb of Dunmurry midway between the city centres of Belfast and Lisburn.
 Approached via a bridge over a small river which borders two sides of the campus, the six buildings form a semi-circle round the carpark and overlook fields and trees of the Lagan Valley in the direction of Lady Dickson Park.
 Truly a little oasis of calm yet only 10 minutes’ walk from the village where there is a supermarket, hotel, shops, coffee shops and cafes, banks, primary and secondary schools etc., and train and bus routes which have regular services to the cities and beyond.

 The main building, Glenburn House is a Grade 2 listed building as it one of the original “Linen Houses of the Lagan Valley” dating from 1861.
 When the college moved to the site in 1983 the building was sympathetically restored.
 The beautifully corniced ceilings, grand staircase, and large fireplaces were preserved while the rest of the building was adapted to meet the needs of a modern college.
 Glenburn House is the hub of the campus, accommodating; reception, offices, meeting rooms, and two classrooms.

 Beside Glenburn House is the library.
-The library, with reading room added in 2012, has over 25,000 catalogued books, soft seating and study space.
-The computer suite as a study space has networked computers for student use and, (as with most of the campus) has good WI-FI connection as well as printing and copying facilities for students.
-There are three networked Photocopiers on campus, one colour and two black&white, these are able to print, copy, scan and collate.
+The library, with reading room added in 2012, has over 25,000 catalogued books, academic journals and articles.
+Our catalogue is online and students can search for books through our website.
+There are large desks for study, as well as individual study carrells with powerpoints for laptops.
+The whole campus has a good Wi-Fi network as well as printing and photocopying facilities for students.
+There are three networked Photocopiers on campus, one colour and two black & white, these are able to print, copy, scan and collate.

 The Worship Centre comprises of our uniquely shaped Chapel (where weekly devotions and college events are held), and a large teaching room which can also act as an overflow to the chapel.
 The kitchen, foyer and toilet facilities allow this to be a self-contained building suitable for many uses.